-Modern table designed by Jay Watson reacts to heat and allows people to leave a temporary mark.
-[Link]
+The modern table designed by Jay Watson reacts to heat and allows people to leave a temporary mark.

-This experimental sparkle Palace Cocktail Table created by John Foster offers an one of a kind, hand-made sculpture with a unique design.
-[Link]
+This experimental sparkle Palace Cocktail Table created by John Foster offers a one of a kind, hand-made sculpture with a unique design.
+[Link ↓]

-It’s designed by Ruan Hao of LYCS Architecture in Hong Kong and Hangzhou, and was seen at Milan Design Week.
-[Link]
+It’s designed by Ruan Hao of LYCS Architecture in Hong Kong and Hangzhou and was seen at Milan Design Week.

 The designer notes:

-People who lives with cat always has those kind of experiences：
+People who live with cat always have those kinds of experiences：